germarr/youtube_channel_videos/README.md

     pl_response = pl_request.execute()

-    # Store in a list the first 50 videoId's from the dictionary that we stored on "pl_response"
+    # Store in a list the first 50 videoIds from the dictionary that we stored on "pl_response"
     vid_ids=[]

     for item in pl_response["items"]: